CME Bitcoin Futures: Hedge Fund Short Squeeze Paves Potential Path to $85K

 Historical context adds weight to this observation.
 Similar positioning resets, where extreme short interest among leveraged funds unwound, marked local bottoms and ignition points for rallies in both 2020 and 2023.
 The current setup mirrors those conditions, where pessimism reached a crescendo before reversing.

-Key metrics signaling the leverage reset include:
+Key metrics signaling the tap into reset include:

 • Open Interest: A drop in total open interest across futures markets, especially on perpetual swap exchanges, indicates position unwinding.